Things to Consider for a Trip to Paradise

 Snorkelling off the Beach

-Resorts with sandy beaches surrounding them will be better for younger children and if you want to just go for a swim in the clear sea.
+Resorts with sandy beaches surrounding them will be better for younger children and if you want to just go for a swim in the clear turquoise sea.

-It is worth considering that younger children under the age of about seven will not care whether they are on an island in the Maldives or a beach on the Mediterranean Sea.
+It is worth considering that younger children under the age of about seven will not care whether they are on a secluded island in the Maldives or a beach on the Mediterranean Sea.
 It is certainly worth thinking about whether they will benefit from a trip to a tropical paradise before they are a little older.

 Whale Shark Tour